tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/040_add_login_feature/README.md

 -rwxr-xr-x@ 1 kevinzhang  staff  4118177 Mar 11 13:51 sample_actor.wasm
 ````

-If the sample_actor.wasm isn't recent, check if your build failed.
+If the `sample_actor.wasm` file isn't recent, check if your build failed.

 From the **dev-runner** repo root directory, run `docker compose up`.  **Make sure you wait** about 2 minutes untill all actors are successfully activated.

 In a different terminal window, go to the `tutorial-v1` repo and `cd sample-front-end`.
-From here you can start the frontend by using `npm start`
+From this directory you can start the frontend by using `npm start`

 Then start your browser go to http://localhost:3200/